- Education and Science»

 - Folklore & Mythology

 Urban Legends: Who is the Woman in White?

 The White Lady

 The White Lady is an urban legend and folktale that has circled the globe for centuries.
-She is spotted often, and her story is revamped every few decades, given a new name, a new face, and a modern story.
+She is spotted often, and her story is refurbished every few decades, given a new name, a new face, and a modern story.
 She is a stigma of society.

-This article will look at the different myths connected to the White Lady, and offer a brief explanation as to why she is so prevalent.
+This article will look at the different myths connected to the White Lady and offer a brief explanation as to why she is so prevalent.

 What is an Urban Legend?